 ASC has also been awarded a grant from Allstate Insurance Company in support of our Trailblazers youth mentorship program.
 The donation expands the Trailblazers program to double its capacity of young artists to be mentored in the 2016-2017 school year.

 If you are interested in joining Trailblazers as a student participant or a teaching artist, please contact Christian Helem, Community Engagement Coordinator.

-The premise of the Story Circle draws on the history of oral storytelling and its timeless qualities: a group of people gathered together to share personal stories of hardship and triumph, to caution against danger and impart the wisdom of lived experience.
+The premise of Community Crossings draws on the history of oral storytelling and its timeless qualities: a group of people gathered together to share personal stories of hardship and triumph, to caution against danger and impart the wisdom of lived experience.
 For us, it is an opportunity to listen and learn something about the community.
 What is important to those who are gathered there?
-What are their fears, concerns, hopes and dreams?
+What are their fears, concerns, hopes, and dreams?
 For the audience, our aim is to provide them an opportunity to feel like artistic stakeholders in the final production of the play.